sdss/sdss_brain/docs/sphinx/intro.rst

 Depending on the mode and the logic preformed, the MMA will load data from origin `file`, `db`, or `api`.
 See the :ref:`Mode Decision Tree <mma_tree>` for a workflow diagram.

-When subclassing ``MMAMixIn``, there are several abstract methods that you must define.
+When subclassing ``MMAccess``, there are several abstract methods that you must define.
 These methods are

 - ``_parse_inputs``: Defines the logic to parse the input string into an object id or filename
 - ``_set_access_path_params``: Defines parameters needed by `sdss_access` to generate filepaths

-The ``Brain`` class is a convenience class that creates a basic object template with the ``MMAMixIn`` already applied.
+The ``Brain`` class is a convenience class that creates a basic object template with the ``MMAccess`` already applied.
 It also provides a ``repr`` and some placeholder logic to load objects based on the ``data_origin``.
 When subclassing from ``Brain``, there are several abstract methods that you must define.